Saint-Sauveur-Camprieu: Climate

-Saint-Sauveur-Camprieu has a oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
+Saint-Sauveur-Camprieu has an oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
 The average annual temperature in Saint-Sauveur-Camprieu is 8.6 C. The average annual rainfall is 1474.9 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 17.0 C, and lowest in January, at around 1.2 C. The highest temperature ever recorded in Saint-Sauveur-Camprieu was 35.5 C on 28 June 2019; the coldest temperature ever recorded was -18.1 C on 1 March 2005.